-Managing Parkinson’s disease (PD) is a challenge for anyone who is touched by it and doing it well may require you and your loved ones to take on a variety of important tasks, from adjusting work or retirement lifestyles to committing to an appropriate exercise regimen.
+Managing Parkinson’s disease is a challenge for anyone who is touched by it.
+Doing it well may require you and your loved ones to take on a variety of important tasks, from adjusting work or retirement lifestyles to committing to an appropriate exercise regimen.
 But none of these tasks is more important than finding the right doctor who knows Parkinson’s very well and will accompany you along the journey.

 When the first symptoms appear, it is natural to begin by talking to your family doctor or internist.
 If that doctor suspects the presence of Parkinson’s, he or she may refer you to a general neurologist or a movement disorders specialist, which means a neurologist who had made a specialty of Parkinson’s and reconfirming the initial diagnosis and for managing Parkinson’s disease over the years.

 PDF strongly advises people with Parkinson's to seek out a movement disorders specialist as the quarterback of their health care team.
 In some cases, for example, if you live far from an academic medical center or a specialist in private practice, PDF recommends receiving most of your care with a knowledgeable general neurologist nearby, and then traveling a longer distance to see a specialist two to three times a year.
 Either way, finding a specialist can be a daunting task.
 In this article, we explain what you have to gain by working with a specialist and guide you step-by-step through the process of finding one.